phanisri8484/PORTFOLIO-PROJECT/README.md

 🌐 Website Structure The website is divided into the following main HTML pages:

-1.index.html – Home Page Features a welcome section with a  a plain background color.IT has view resume button to viiew my resume and contact button which directs to contact page.
+1.index.html – Home Page Features a welcome section with a  a plain background color.It has view resume button to viiew my resume and contact button which directs to contact page.

 Contains navigation links to other pages.